Small city could be Australia's Silicon Valley, or its Detroit

 “I relate it a little bit to the prehistoric age, really.
 The dinosaurs have been going throughout the world for the last seven or eight years,” he said, referring to the struggle to adapt in the face of growing competition from Asia and then the global financial crisis.

 Geelong, 75 km (46 miles) south of Melbourne, is a microcosm of the economic crossroads at which Australia stands.
-The steps authorities and industry leaders take here - securing next-generation defence contracts or incubating carbon fibre production - will be closely watched to see if the city becomes Australia’s Silicon Valley or its Detroit.
+The steps authorities and industry leaders take here - securing next-generation defense contracts or incubating carbon fiber production - will be closely watched to see if the city becomes Australia’s Silicon Valley or its Detroit.

 Australia largely avoided the turmoil of the global financial crisis by leveraging Chinese demand for its abundant natural resources.
 The mining boom, however, is slowing and a high Australian dollar has helped drive its manufacturing base overseas.